govau/service-manual/content/content-strategy/start-content-strategy/show-problem-evidence/content-strategy-template/text2.md

 * Use it as a working document, adding information as it becomes available.
 * Summarise information and link to source material, rather than duplicate.
 * Amend it to work in your context — it’s not one size fits all.
-* Keep it up to date .
+* Keep it up to date.
 * Share it regularly so that everyone is on the same page.